Jxck1e/Jxck1e.github.io/console.md

 - Obstacle Avoidance
 - Line Following
 - Facial Expressions (using RGB LEDs)
-- Bluetooth Remote Control Compatibility (Still figuring it out)
+- Bluetooth Remote Control Compatibility (Work In Progress)

 ## Components Used in The Build
 - Raspberry Pi Pico